rbickne/application/README.md

 # application
-My Personal Programmer Development Tool
+WinCloud Studio Development Tool

-My Personal Programmer is an integratated Windows development tool designed for building applications, including teaching new developers and students basic programming logic and event-driven development.
-Making this tool available on GitHub to help programmers and non-programmers write applications quickly while learning end-user computing techniques without spending extra time learning a specific programming language.
+WinCloud Studio is an integratated Windows application development tool designed for building both desktop and cloud applications.
-This tool incorporates already developed components inside of Microsoft Windows, and extends with external languages such as .NET, Python, C/C++, C#, VB, and other programming development tools.
+This development tool is designed to give programmers a quick way of writing applications for Microsoft Windows, increasing productivity and time to market, saving many hours of development and expense using traditional development tools.